Visakhapatnam: Transport

 The city commuters prefer city buses and auto rickshaw as the primary mode of transport, followed by two-wheelers and cars.
 Road and rail are preferred for long-distance commuting and are supported by Dwaraka bus station and Visakhapatnam Junction railway station respectively.
-It also has sea and air travel infrastructure such as, Visakhapatnam Port and Visakhapatnam Airport.
+It also has sea and air travel infrastructure such as Visakhapatnam Port and Alluri Sitarama Raju International Airport.

 The APSRTC operates city, district, and inter-state bus services from Dwaraka bus station.
 Over 600 city buses operate over 150 routes, in addition to Bus Rapid Transit System in two corridors of Pendurthi and Simhachalam.
 A planned Integrated Bus Terminal Complex would be built at Maddilapalem.
 Apart from buses, there are about 25,000 auto rickshaws plying on the city roads which provide intermediate public transport.

-Visakhapatnam is the headquarters of South Coast Railway zone of Indian railways.
+Visakhapatnam is the headquarters of the South Coast Railway zone of Indian railways.
 Visakhapatnam railway station is as an A1 station with the highest gross revenue in the Waltair railway division.
 It serves an average of 20,000–25,000 passengers daily and may rise to 40,000 during festivals.
 It has the country's largest diesel locomotive shed with a capacity of 206.
 Visakhapatnam Metro is a planned metro rail project.